-Join David Ross for an in-depth discussion in this video Optional accessories, part of Home Monitoring and Control with Raspberry Pi.
+Join David Ross for an in-depth discussion in this video Optional accessories, part of Raspberry Pi: Home Monitoring and Control.

 - Solid state relay allow you to power on lights…that you've connected to a power bar.…This may be necessary if you want lights…to automatically come on when somebody enters.…If it is dark when someone enters,…you will not be able to take pictures with the PI Cam.…Even with the PI Cam NoIR,…you will still need IR lighting to come on…if you wish to take pictures in a darken room.…You could connect regular or infrared lights…into a power bar,…then turn on and off the power bar…using the solid state relay.…We will be removing some of the plastic coating…on a power bar to attach the solid state relay.…